Human body: Reproductive system

-Another reproductive disease is testicular torsion, it occurs when the spermatic cord which holds up the testicle wraps around itself cutting off blood flow to the testicle.
-Testicular torsion is a medical emergency and can result in testicular death or infertility if not treated immediately by physically unwrapping the spermatic cord.
-If the testicle has suffered severe damage, it may need to be surgically in a lateral orchiectomy.
-The primary symptom of testicular torsion is severe testicular pain at rest, nausea and vomiting may also occur.
-Testicular torsion can occur at any age though it is most common in 12-18 year olds.

-Sexually transmitted infections such as syphilis, HIV, chlamydia, HPV and genital warts are spread through sexual intercourse including oral, vaginal and anal sex.
-Many of these infections can be lethal if left untreated though others are mostly harmless.
+The purpose of the reproductive system is to reproduce and nurture the growth of offspring.
+The functions include the production of germ cells and hormones.
+The sex organs of the male reproductive system and the female reproductive system develops and mature at puberty.
+These systems include the internal and external genitalia.

+Female puberty generally occurs between the ages of 9 and 13 and is characterized by ovulation and menstruation; the growth of secondary sex characteristics, such as growth of pubic and underarm hair, breast, uterine and vaginal growth, widening hips and increased height and weight, also occur during puberty.
+Male puberty sees the further development of the Human penis and testicles.

+The female inner sex organs are the two ovaries, their fallopian tubes, the uterus, and the cervix.
+At birth there are about 70,000 immature egg cells that degenerate until at puberty there are around 40,000.
+No more egg cells are produced.
+Hormones stimulate the beginning of menstruation, and the ongoing menstrual cycles.
+The female external sex organs are the vulva (labia, clitoris, and vestibule).

+The male external genitalia include the penis and scrotum that contains the testicles.
+The testicles are gonads that produce the sperm cells which are ejaculated in semen through the penis.
+Unlike the egg cells in the female, sperm cells are produced throughout life.
+Other internal sex organs are the epididymides, vasa deferentia, and some accessory glands.

-Cancer can affect many parts of the reproductive system including the penis, testicles, prostate, ovaries, cervix, vagina, fallopian, uterus and vulva.
+Diseases that affect the reproductive system include polycystic ovary syndrome, a number of disorders of the testicles including testicular torsion, and a number of sexually transmitted infections including syphilis, HIV, chlamydia, HPV and genital warts.
+Cancer can affect most parts of the reproductive system including the penis, testicles, prostate, ovaries, cervix, vagina, fallopian, uterus and vulva.

 Respiratory system

 The respiratory system consists of the nose, nasopharynx, trachea, and lungs.
 It brings oxygen from the air and excretes carbon dioxide and water back into the air.
 First, air is pulled through the trachea into the lungs by the diaphragm pushing down, which creates a vacuum.
 Air is briefly stored inside small sacs known as alveoli (sing.: alveolus) before being expelled from the lungs when the diaphragm contracts again.
 Each alveolus is surrounded by capillaries carrying deoxygenated blood, which absorbs oxygen out of the air and into the bloodstream.

 For the respiratory system to function properly, there need to be as few impediments as possible to the movement of air within the lungs.
 Inflammation of the lungs and excess mucus are common sources of breathing difficulties.
-In asthma, the respiratory system is persistently inflamed, causing wheezing and/or shortness of breath.
+In asthma, the respiratory system is persistently inflamed, causing wheezing or shortness of breath.
 Pneumonia occurs through infection of the alveoli, and may be caused by tuberculosis.
 Emphysema, commonly a result of smoking, is caused by damage to connections between the alveoli.